GoogleForCreators/web-stories-wp/docs/feature-flags.md

 ## Turning on/off feature flags with the Experiments tab

-Feature flags can be managed via a hidden "Experiements" tab within the Stories wordpress nav.
+Feature flags can be managed via a hidden "Experiements" tab within the Stories WordPress nav.
 There you can turn on/off all experiments defined in `includes/Experiments.php`.

 To turn it on, edit `web-stories.php` to switch `WEBSTORIES_DEV_MODE` from `true`.
 This will enable the Experiments tab, but make sure to set this back to `false` after you're done in order to not inadvertently commit this change.